kalomausman/kalomausman.github.io/_teaching/2014-spring-teaching-1.md

 date: 2018-09-01
 location: "Maiduguri, Nigeria"
 ---
 This course introduced the students to the basic concept of computer programming using C. The students learn about variables, data types, conditional statements, loops, and functions etc.

-I also taught introduction to Programming using Python.
+I also taught Introduction to Programming using Python.
 ======